Genes and dementia

 Genes and dementia with Lewy bodies

 Dementia with Lewy bodies is caused by a build-up of abnormal proteins in the brain, and may include symptoms similar to those seen in Parkinson’s disease.
-Age is currently the biggest known risk factor for dementia with Lewy bodies, although research is underway to investigate whether genes may also play a role.
+Age is currently the biggest known risk factor for dementia with Lewy bodies, although research is underway to find out whether genes may also play a role.

-Dementia and Down’s Syndrome
+Dementia and Down’s syndrome

 Should I take a genetic test?